changzhiga/Update_VPS/README.md

 A new universal version which can work well on CentOS, Ubuntu and Debian.</br>
 ### ssss-U
 1. Serverspeeder can work well on Debain 8 64bits without any settings, while other OS need a kernel supported.
 For more details, please click [here][1].
 2. BBR also needs a kernel supported, in general, kernel 4.9+  can use it.
 If you use a dedicated/KVM vps/Xen vps and so on, you need change the kernel to install KVM-BBR.
-If you use a OpenVZ vps, please choose the OpenVZ-BBR.</br>
+If you use a OpenVZ vps, please choose the OpenVZ-BBR(The port should between 9000-9999).</br>

 `How to use`
 ```